-Eye Movement Desensitization & Reprocessing (EMDR) Therapy in Ambler, PA
+Eye Movement Desensitization & Reprocessing (EMDR) Therapy i

-Our therapists provide this leading-edge service in our office for residents of Montgomery County, but if you live further out and still want to receive therapy using this advanced technique, we can provide EMDR counseling for all of Pennsylvania, North Carolina, and Colorado, using our online telehealth platform.
+Our therapists provide this leading-edge service in our office, but if you live further out and still want to receive therapy using this advanced technique, we can provide EMDR counseling for all of Pennsylvania, North Carolina, and Colorado, using our online telehealth platform.
 Learn more about EMDR therapy on this page, or you can contact us anytime to schedule a consultation.

 What is EMDR Therapy?